lets-cli/lets/docs/docs/best_practices.md

 As you can see, we execute `build` command each time we execute `run` command (`depends`).

-`persist_checksum` will save calculated checksum to `.lets` directory and all subsequent calls of `build` command will read checksum from disk, calculate new checksum and compare them.
-If `package.json` will change - we will rebuild image.
+`persist_checksum` will save calculated checksum to `.lets` directory and all subsequent calls of `build` command will read checksum from disk, calculate new checksum, and compare them.
+If `package.json` will change - we will rebuild the image.